abpframework/abp/docs/en/Blog-Posts/2023-04-12 v7_2_Preview/POST.md

 });
 ```

-If you don't specify any allowed external URLs for a specific comment section, all external URLs will be allowed to be used in comments.
-For more information, please refers to [CMS Kit: Comments documentation](https://docs.abp.io/en/abp/latest/Modules/Cms-Kit/Comments).
+If you don't specify any allowed external URLs for a specific comment section, all external URLs are allowed to be used in comments.
+For more information, please refer to the [CMS Kit: Comments documentation](https://docs.abp.io/en/abp/latest/Modules/Cms-Kit/Comments).

 ### New Components for Angular UI

 In this version, we have created some useful UI components for Angular UI, which are `abp-checkbox`, `abp-form-input`, and `abp-card`.
 Instead of using the related HTML elements and specifying bootstrap classes, from this version on, you can use these components.

-You can see the following examples for usage of the `abp-card` component:
+You can see the following examples for the usage of the `abp-card` component:

 ```html
 <abp-card cardClass="mt-4 mb-5">